-World Hepatitis Day will be celebrated globally on Wednesday 28 July.
-This year’s theme is 'Hepatitis Can’t Wait', with a person dying every 30 seconds from a hepatitis related illness – even in the current COVID-19 crisis – we can’t wait to act on viral hepatitis www.worldhepatitisday.org
+World Hepatitis Day was celebrated globally on Wednesday 28 July.
+The theme was 'Hepatitis Can’t Wait', with a person dying every 30 seconds from a hepatitis related illness – even in the current COVID-19 crisis – we can’t wait to act on viral hepatitis www.worldhepatitisday.org

 The day is a celebration of the progress that has been made in viral hepatitis elimination and a chance for the general public, the affected community, medical professionals and policy makers to come together to call for the elimination of this disease.

 Hepatitis C is a viral infection which is spread through blood-to-blood contact and affects the liver.
 It can lead to inflammation, liver cancer and liver failure if left untreated.

 It is estimated that about 45,000 New Zealanders currently have the hepatitis C virus and only half have been diagnosed.
 This is because hepatitis C can remain asymptomatic for decades.

 The biggest challenge with this silent viral killer is to find those people who don’t know they have the disease and get them treated and cured.

 Who is at increased risk of hepatitis C?